mykewe/Predicting-Credit-Card-Fraud/README.md

 * creditcardfraud.csv is the dataset used, which is a subset of the dataset from sourced from https://www.kaggle.com/mlg-ulb/creditcardfraud, which includes anonymized credit card transactions.

 ### Notebook
-* Predicting Credit Card Fraud.ipynb is the jupyter nootbook containing
+* Predicting Credit Card Fraud.ipynb is the jupyter nootbook containing:
  - Exploratoey Data Analysis
  - Data Balancing
  - Model Building
  - Model Evaluation

+#### Inspiration
+This is a cousera project https://gb.coursera.org/projects/predicting-credit-fraud-with-r, which I have improved upon by creating reusable functions, thereby circumventing unnecessary code repetition.